TransistorFM/theme-docs/README.md

 - title - The page title, typically used in the header
 - handle - The id of the page (i.e. about for about page)
 - content - The content to display on the page
+- description - The meta tag compatible description for the current page

 #### paginate